prajodh/Infosec-cyber-security-awareness-project-/README.md

 - Threat Investigation: Infosec allows users to enter or upload URLs, IP addresses, and files for investigation.
 We use the VirusTotal API to scan and report the results, helping you identify potential threats.

 - Data Encryption: We prioritize your data privacy.
 Infosec employs safe encryption techniques such as image Steganography and file encryption using the AES algorithm to secure your sensitive information.

+## Technologies Used

+- Django: Our web framework of choice for building a robust and user-friendly interface.

+- SMTP: For handling email notifications and communication with users.

+- HTML, CSS, JavaScript: The fundamental web technologies for creating an interactive and visually appealing user experience.

+- SQLite: A lightweight and efficient database management system to store user data securely.

+- VirusTotal API: An essential tool for scanning and analyzing potential threats in files, URLs, and IP addresses.

+- Beautiful Soup: Used for web scraping and data extraction when necessary.

+- AES (Advanced Encryption Standard): A secure encryption algorithm employed to protect sensitive files.

+- HashLib and SHA256: Utilized for cryptographic operations and hashing of data.